My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 - STOP Grants (State Formula Grants)

-Despite the fact that after the bill was originally created under President Bill Clinton the law was reauthorized in both 2005 under Republican President George Bush and in 2013 under President Barack Obama.
+Despite the fact that after the bill was originally created under President Bill Clinton, the law was reauthorized in both 2005 under Republican President George W. Bush and in 2013 under President Barack Obama.
 Like many people predicted, it expired under the Trump administration.
-The programs and police training that went on under the Violence Against Women Act were ended due to the more than one government shut down and cuts to funding.
+The programs and police training that went on under the Violence Against Women Act were ended due to the multiple government shutdowns and cuts to funding.
 Recently, Representative Katie Porter testified on her experience surviving domestic abuse and the differentiation on the behavior of the police officers who dealt with being called to her home.

-The first time I called for help, the officer who arrived told me that if I called for protection again, my children would be taken away from me.— Representative Katie Porter
+The first time I called for help, the officer who arrived told me that if I called for protection again, my children would be taken away from me.

 She was very hesitant to call the police again realizing that the first time did not help the situation.
 The police need to be trained on how to deal with domestic violence situations and know how to act appropriately in order to save lives.
 Luckily, Katie Porter did call the police again trying to get help.

 And, when I did, it was a huge difference.
 The officer who arrived told me I was brave.
 He told me I could survive.
-He told me he would help me and protect my kids and husband and help us all get the help we needed."— Katie Porter
+He told me he would help me and protect my kids and husband and help us all get the help we needed."

 That is what this legislation is about.
-It's about making sure when men and women and children around this country call for help, those that arrive on the scene know what to do and are willing to do it."— Katie Porter
+It's about making sure when men and women and children around this country call for help, those that arrive on the scene know what to do and are willing to do it."

 Fitzpatrick, a Republican in support of the bill, thinks that penalties need to be increased for cyber stalking and more evaluation from federal law enforcement to combat online harassment and cyber bullying.
 However, there are people who are opposed to the reauthorizing of the Act.
 A prominent group against the reauthorizing is the National Rifle Association.
 There are new provisions that prevent people with a past history of abuse or stalking from buying a gun.
 The majority of Republicans, yet not all, are in opposition to reauthorizing the act.

-In conclusion, the Violence Against Women Act protects women, men, and children from death and harm.
+The Violence Against Women Act protects women, men, and children from death and harm.
 Despite the fact that it was reauthorized by two different presidents after its creation under the presidency of Bill Clinton, it has expired under the Trump administration.
-This means putting American people at risk of harm and/or death.
+This lapse has put American people at risk of harm and/or death.
 Despite the fact that it faced great opposition, the House did vote to reauthorize the act on April 4, 2019.
-As of May 9, 2019, the act still has to pass through the Senate.
+As of the bill's 26th anniversary (on September 13, 2020), the Senate still had yet to vote to reauthorize it.
 This act is very important and needs to be authorized by Congress and reinstated with bipartisan support.